 Similar to increased access to care, virtual physical therapy is a lot more convenient than traditional in-person visits.
 When it comes to making a telehealth appointment it seems as if there are more appointments available and that this provides for more flexibility for patients.

-Doctors also don't have to worry about patients running late due to traffic or parking problems.
-They don’t have to worry about overflowing waiting rooms or new patients not being able to find their offices.
+Doctors no longer need to worry about patients being late due to traffic or parking issues.
+They also avoid the hassle of overcrowded waiting rooms or new patients struggling to locate their offices.

 Likewise, patients don’t have to worry about driving to the doctor’s office, or making their way into the clinic when they are having problems walking.
 Virtual visits are easier to fit into people’s busy schedules and people can even see the doctor from their workplace or home.